Can Dogs Eat Apples?

 According to Tina Wismer, DVM, MS, DABVT, DABT, a veterinarian and senior director at the ASPCA Animal Poison Control Center, which answers calls for pet owners and animal health professionals on potential poisonings, apples do contain a very small amount of cyanide in the seeds, so don't make a habit of feeding whole apples.
 (Don't panic, though: Only large grazing animals, like horses, goats, and cows, might eat enough seeds to poison themselves, she says.)

 If your dog is overweight, you may want to steer clear of sugar-filled snacks like apples.
-Check with your veterinarian to see if a low-sugar vegetable might make a better treat.
-Keep calories and extra fat in mind when considering baked goods that include apples as well; they often have generous loads of added sugar and fat that can upset a dog's stomach or add to weight gain.
+Check with your veterinarian to see if a low-sugar vegetable like broccoli might make a better treat.
+Keep calories and extra fat in mind when considering baked goods like apple pie that include apples as well; they often have generous loads of added sugar and fat that can upset a dog's stomach or add to weight gain.

 "Giving your pets foods that are safe for them to ingest is okay in small quantities," Wismer says.
 "Treats should only make up 10 percent of a pet's daily calories."